GeorgeAnghel114/GeorgeAnghel114/README.md

 </a>

 I’m a junior full-stack developer with one year experience.
 I have a strong foundation developing and maintaining web applications.
 On the back-end I use Java with Spring and on the front-end React.
-I am a strong problem-solver, and I'm eager to continue learning and growing my skills in this field.
+I am a strong problem-solver and I'm eager to continue learning and growing my skills in this field.

 <br/>